roku674/landbruget.dk/backend/pipelines/README.md

 ## Deployment

-1. Test locally with Docker
+**The target runtime environment for these pipelines is GitHub Actions.** Workflows defined in `.github/workflows/` will build the Docker image and execute the pipeline script (`main.py`) directly within a runner environment.

+The typical development and deployment flow is:

+1. Develop and test the pipeline locally using `docker-compose up --build`.
-2. Push to repository
+2. Push code changes to the repository.
-3. Configure GitHub Actions
-4. Monitor initial runs
+3. Configure the relevant GitHub Actions workflow (typically found in `.github/workflows/`) to trigger on pushes/merges/schedules as needed.
+This workflow handles building the Docker image and running the containerized pipeline.
+4. Monitor pipeline execution and logs directly within the GitHub Actions run interface.

 ## Common Issues and Solutions